 Dozens of new shifts are available every day for Pizzaiolos.
 Download the Brigad application and get shifts straight to your phone!
 Choose When & Where You Work.

-Pizzaiolo: job description, salary, training, and latest mission offers
+Pizzaiolo: job description, salary, training

 In the hospitality industry, a Pizzaiolo, also known as a Chef Pizzaiolo, is the traditional Italian term for a Pizza Chef, Pizza Cook, or Pizza Maker, and is responsible for every aspect of pizza making in a restaurant, hotel, takeaway, or catering service.
 In the UK, where pizzas are incredibly popular, many establishments within the industry offer a variety of pizzas.
 Some specialize in traditional, Italian-style pizzas, often featuring wood-fired or stone oven-baked options with organic ingredients and thinner crusts.